nah9/TwinCAT-HMI-Popups/README.md

 *Parameter symbols (%pp%) will be resolved before being used for the binding.*

 ContentFace (Path)
-: Usercontrol of Content to be shown in the popup.
+: Usercontrol or Content to be shown in the popup.

 Destination (String)
 : Where the popup should be added.